gnames/papers/devops-blog-2023/blog.md

 D. Mozzherin, H. Pereira, M. Yoder, (may be Debbie?)

-# Dealing with an Exponential Data Grouth
+# Dealing with an Exponential Data Growth

 -----